Federal Direct PLUS Loan for Parent Borrowers

 - Choose the link, “Complete Loan Agreement” to sign the Master Promissory Note (MPN) for the Parent PLUS Loan.

 Fees and Disbursement

-UPDATE: Due to sequestration, all Direct PLUS Loans with a first disbursement date on or after July 1, 2013 will have an origination fee of 4.204%.
+Due to sequestration, all Direct PLUS Loans with a first disbursement date on or after October 1, 2019 and before October 1, 2020 have an origination fee of 4.236%

 Be aware of this fee when determining the amount that will be received and applied to the student account.
-Use the net disbursement amount (principal minus fee) when completing the “Estimating College Costs” worksheet.
+Use the net disbursement amount (principal minus origination fee) when completing the financial worksheet to estimate college costs.

-PLUS Loan funds are disbursed to student accounts at the beginning of each semester.
+PLUS Loan funds are disbursed to the student’s account at the beginning of each semester.
 The loan amount will be divided evenly between each semester of enrollment during the academic year.
 We will notify you when PLUS funds have been disbursed.

 Returning loan funds to your lender

 We will return loan funds if your written request is received within 14 days after the disbursement notification has been sent to you.

 After this time, you can return Direct Loan funds by check to your servicer.
 For information about your servicer, please visit NSLDS.

 To ensure that the payment is properly credited, you will need to include a cover letter stating whether the funds are for a loan payment or for canceling (inactivating) a loan.
 This note should indicate which loan(s) the returned funds should be applied to, and in what amounts (if repayment is split between loans).